 What you’ll learn

 - Apply interdisciplinary research methodologies and theoretical approaches to your studies.

 - Develop your curiosity, creativity and imagination through the analysis of cultural texts from German-speaking Europe.

 - Develop transferable skills in critical thinking, oral and written communication and project management in both English and German.

-- Students majoring in German are encouraged to study in Germany for one year.
-York has Canada’s best array of exchange programs with partner institutions in German-speaking Europe in conjunction with the Ontario/Baden-Wùrttemburg program.
+- Students majoring in German are encouraged to study in Germany for one year through our study abroad courses.
+York has Canada’s best selection of exchange programs with partner institutions in German-speaking Europe, in conjunction with the Ontario-Baden-Württemberg program.

 - In-class experiences include film courses that incorporate Toronto events such as TIFF and the Goethe Film Series.